Waltraud Meier: 2000s

 She returned to the opera stage in 2004–2005, including appearances as Carmen in a new production at the Semper Oper in Dresden directed by Katarina Lauterbach.
 In 2005, she appeared again as Isolde, this time in a new production at the Opéra Bastille in Paris, staged by Peter Sellars and conducted by Esa-Pekka Salonen.
 She also returned to the Vienna State Opera as Kundry in Parsifal.
 She returned as Kundry in the Met's Parsifal in 2006, appearing opposite Ben Heppner.
 The New York Times wrote:The role of Kundry is that of a lone woman surrounded by men, but Waltraud Meier made it the star turn of the evening.
 Known as volatile both onstage and off, Ms. Meier is suited to the part, propelling herself into it like a wide-bore, high-explosive cannon shell.
 This was singing of fierceness and fearlessness, all of it pertinent to the persona she represented.
 Ms. Meier gives all and takes risks, and her audience went crazy for her.

 Meier's 2007 performances include appearances as Isolde (Japan, Berlin, Munich, Milan), Leonore (Munich), Ortrud (Milan, Paris).
 A CD featuring Meier and Breinl performing works by Franz Schubert and Richard Strauss, with her song accompanist Joseph Breinl was released in late 2007.
 Meier and Breinl are performing numerous recitals in 2007–08 in Japan, Germany, France, Austria, and Spain.

 In July 2008, Meier appeared as Venus in a production of Tannhäuser in Baden-Baden, directed by Nikolaus Lehnhoff, conducted by Philippe Jordan, and also starring Robert Gambill (Tannhäuser), Stephen Milling (Herrmann), and Camilla Nylund (Elisabeth).
 The New York Times reported that "Ms. Meier, a musician with deep reserves of force and a gift for madness, was the perfect Venus."
 On 22 August 2009, she appeared in a televised concert performance of Fidelio at a Henry Wood Promenade Concert in London's Albert Hall in which she also spoke a narration.
 This was reported as her 2,000th professional engagement.
 It was conducted by Daniel Barenboim with the West-Eastern Divan (orchestra).

 In the London Daily Telegraph Rupert Christiansen wrote:She looked wonderfully elegant and was in good voice – some wild top notes seemed a small price to pay for her total musical and dramatic involvement in Leonore's fate.
 What a true star and a trouper she is.

+In 2023, after a five decade long career, Meier announced she would retire from the stage.
+She gave her final performance on 20 October 2023 at the Berlin State Opera as Klytämnestra in Strauss' Elektra.